seliverstov/nexus-4-navfix/README.md

 Big appreciation for RavanH for testing, so he confirmed that fix as working.

+If you want to promote this fix for your custom ROM follow this [Patch](https://android-review.googlesource.com/#/c/147266).

 # IMPORTANT NOTICE

 My phone is irrecoverably broken and I have no device to test the fix.
 I will try to provide updates on a infrequent basis but with **NO WARRANTY AT ALL** since I can't even confirm that anything works.
 Please take in account that any releases later than 5.1.0 is blind-crafted.